rklubenspies/shareaprayer/README.md

 ### Models

 #### Email
 Stores email addresses of people who post prayer requests.
-Gravtastic (for Gravatar support) can be found here.
 Each email address has many Prayers.

 #### Prayer
 Stores prayer requests.
 Each prayer request belongs to an Email.